11 Epic Hikes on the Mountain Loop Highway (Washington Trail Guide)

 Distance: 9.3 miles RT | Gain: 3,146 ft | Difficulty: Hard

-What to expect: Steady, sustained climbing through forest that opens into stunning alpine terrain.
-In peak season, the meadows are absolutely spectacular.
+What to expect: Steady, sustained climbing through forest before everything opens up into wide alpine terrain.
+It’s not flashy — it’s immersive.

 Link to Alltrails